LBHackney-IT/lbh-core-pathway-pilot/README.md

 ### 2. Prepare databases

-You can apply the schema to a fresh dev and test database respectively with:
+You can apply the schema to a fresh dev or test database with:

 ```
 npm run db:push
-# optional, for integration tests
-npm run db:push:test
 ```

 ### 3. Running it